yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/manage-deployments/upgrade-software-install.md

 ### Upgrade manually-provisioned on-premises universe

-If you are upgrading a manually-provisioned [On-Premises](../../configure-yugabyte-platform/set-up-cloud-provider/on-premises/) universe, you must additionally manually install YBC after the otherwise-automated software upgrade procedure completes.
+If you are upgrading a manually-provisioned [On-Premises](../../configure-yugabyte-platform/set-up-cloud-provider/on-premises/) universe from versions earlier than v2.16.0, you must additionally manually install YB Controller (YBC) after the otherwise-automated software upgrade procedure completes.

 To install YBC, call the following API after the software upgrade: